As excited as we are about the talks, we’re just as excited about the social program at DiGRA 2017!

 Wednesday night’s social function is being held at ACMI X in Melbourne’s Arts Precinct by the river, next to the National Gallery of Victoria and the famous Arts Centre Spire.
 There will be drinks, snacks and entertainment to fire you up for the final day of DiGRA!

 We will be showcasing Multibowl!, the never-to-be-released game history compilation described by Motherboard as “the first real videogame mixtape” (created by Australia’s own Bennett Foddy, along with AP Thomson).
+We will also run a couple of non-digital social games for people to play.

 Thursday July 6th